coreytaylorcompchem/the_kitbag/pipelines/cheminformatics/README.md

 * Mainly Python libs
 * [Rdkit](https://www.rdkit.org/docs/Install.html)

+See `environment.yml` for the rest.
+The list is indicative only, as this repo is under development.

 ## Running calculations

 I use a yaml/workflow system.
 Examples for each are in `configs/*yaml` and `workflows/*py`.